mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 3:18

 During the first and the second centuries, there were several great organizers and philosophers of [Mahayana](glossary#mahayana) Buddhist scriptures and Mahayana Buddhist teaching.
 The first person was [Nagarjuna](glossary#nagarjuna), who lived from 150 to 250.
 And the second person was [Aryadeva](glossary#aryadeva), who lived from 170 to 270.
 And the third one is [Asanga](glossary#asanga), who lived from 310 to 390.
 Particularly Asanga compiled Buddhist psychology at that time.
-[Fourth was] [Vasubandhu](glossary#vasubandhu), who lived from 320 to 400.
+[The fourth was] [Vasubandhu](glossary#vasubandhu), who lived from 320 to 400.
 So, we can imagine all Buddhist scriptures were compiled by those four great organizers and philosophers.

 ##### 5:24